 \section{Conclusions and Discussion}

+Social systems include both dyadic and polyadic interactions, and it is thus important to generalize models of social dynamics and analytical approaches to analyze such models from graphs to hypergraphs.
+One foundational model of social dynamics is the Watts threshold model (WTM), which describes a simplistic social contagion and has been studied by many researchers for more than two decades.

-derived a system of approximate master equations (AMEs) that accurately describe a continuous-time double-threshold {WTM} on hypergraphs.
+In the present paper, we derived a system of approximate master equations (AMEs) that accurately describe a continuous-time double-threshold WTM on hypergraphs.
 We showed that this AME system is accurate both at modeling the expected steady-state dynamics and at approximating the time-dependent fraction of active nodes.
-The accuracy of this high-dimensional AME system is a key benefit of it, but two key drawbacks of it are that it is more difficult to analyze and more computationally expensive to {solve} numerically than a mean-field approximation of the double-threshold hypergraph WTM.
-To overcome these drawbacks, we reduced this high-dimensional AME system using two ansatzes (which are similar to those that Gleeson \cite{gleeson2013} employed for the ordinary dyadic WTM) to obtain a three-dimensional AME system that retains the high accuracy of the full AME system.
-This is an exact reduction {of} the full AME {system.}
+The accuracy of this high-dimensional AME system is {one of its key benefits}, but two key drawbacks {are} that it is more difficult to analyze and more computationally expensive to solve numerically than a mean-field approximation of the double-threshold hypergraph WTM.
+To overcome these drawbacks, we reduced this high-dimensional AME system using two ansatzes (which are similar to those that Gleeson \cite{gleeson2013} employed for the {standard} dyadic WTM) to obtain a three-dimensional AME system that retains the high accuracy of the full AME system.
+This is an exact reduction of the full AME system.

-Using the low-dimensional reduced AME system{, which is an exact reduction of the full AME system}, we derived an approximate cascade condition, which allows one to determine whether {or not our continuous-time} {double-threshold WTM} experiences global cascades.
-In our numerical computations, we observed that our cascade condition is accurate {when the initially active fraction of nodes is small but that it is not accurate for a} large initially active fractions of nodes.
+Using the low-dimensional reduced AME system, {we} derived an approximate cascade condition, which allows one to determine whether or not our continuous-time double-threshold WTM experiences global cascades.
+In our numerical computations, we observed that {this} cascade condition is accurate when the initially active fraction of nodes is small but that it is not accurate for {large} initially active fractions of nodes.
 We derived our approximate cascade condition by linearizing the three-dimensional reduced AME system around the origin, and we expect that one can derive a more accurate cascade condition by incorporating nonlinear terms.